 You might already know that one of the best ways to invest is via the stock market.
 You probably also know that the Ford Motor Company makes up a large, important part of American history.
-(After all, who else can you thank for your 8-hour workday besides Henry Ford?)
+(After all, Henry Ford was the first major industrialist to enact 8-hour workdays and ushered in the age of mass production.)

 Think Ford might be a perfect fit for your portfolio?
 We’ll explain how to buy Ford stock in our step-by-step guide.